zetavg/chromium-website/site/developers/design-documents/oop-iframes/index.md

 Frame-specific logic in the content module's RenderView and RenderViewHost classes has moved into routable RenderFrame and RenderFrameHost classes.
-We have one full RenderFrame (in some process) for every frame in a page, and we have a corresponding but slimmed down RenderFrameProxy as a placeholder in the other processes that can reference it.
+We have one full RenderFrame (in some process) for every frame in a page, and we have a corresponding but slimmed down blink::RemoteFrame as a placeholder in the other processes that can reference it.
 These proxies are shown with dashed lines in the diagram below, which depicts one BrowsingInstance (i.e., group of related windows) with two tabs, containing two subframes each.